ThePatches/Goodloe/ReadMe.md

 + **Dev:** This is a semi-stable branch representing the latest stable development efforts.
 Will occasionally be a few features ahead of "master".
 + **Master:** Basically the deployed version.
 Previously the active development branch, now it's going to be the "stable" branch that only differs from what is deployed by levels of configuration.

+#### Changelog

+Starting with version **5.1**, the there will be an in-db-maintained changelog.
+I will replicate the changelog contents in *Master*'s merge commits but you can also walk back through the history of `dbupgrade.js` to see the changelog as it will appear on the server.
+If you're doing that, make sure you are using the file on the *Master* branch, as patches to production won't get their changelog entries pushed into *dev* (the code just gets rebased back into *dev* so it can be incorporated

+#### Versioning

+Versions are as follows: `Major.Minor.Patch`

++ **Major:** Still on version 0.
+I will probably upgrade to version 1 when the searching functionality is whole.
++ **Minor:** Each time I merge dev into master, this will increment.
+Roughly tracks feature additions/upgrades
++ **Patch:** Only increments when I need to patch between minor versions.
+A number higher than 1 indicates a production bug fix.

 ## Project Purpose

 The purpose of this application is to track the evolution of our MTG:Commander metagame.
 It has a public URL, but that's more for our expedience (can be used outside of my house).
 I will post more on how the database works and what information we track once the project is up and running (and into its database development portion).